 - LA1275 - ENGLISH 4: CONTEMPORARY LITERATURE (FULL YEAR)

 - LA1279 - ENGLISH 4: UW COLLEGE WRITING 131 (FULL YEAR)

 Prerequisite: Open to students with Sophomore, Junior, or Senior standing.

-This course will produce the yearbook (Imago) and will learn magazine writing and publication skills including feature and sports writing, caption, headline, and infographic design, page layout, and photography.
+Students in this course will produce the yearbook (Imago) and will learn writing and publication skills including journalistic writing, caption, headline, and infographic design; page layout; and photography.
 Admission to the yearbook staff is by application only.
-Students must have a 2.5 or above English GPA.
+Students must have above a 2.5 English GPA.
 See instructor for application forms.

 Prerequisite: Department head and instructor approval based on entrance exam, teacher recommendation, and student interest.